-Tornado scrambling can be performed by tracing out the spiral with either a fixed or randomly rotating spin axis, as shown in Figure 14.
+The spin axis of the arcs can be either fixed or variable, as shown in Figure 14.
+If the spin axis remains fixed, the arcs move up and down the sphere along a straight line (Figure 14b).
+If the spin axis rotates, then the orientations, as well as the positions, of the arcs change over time (Figure 14a).
 Press the CH4 button to enable/disable the rotation of the spin axis.
-The animated tornado icon in the bottom right of the control screen indicates the axis-rotation status; if the axis is rotating, the funnel icon rotates from horizontal to vertical.
-If the axis is fixed, the tornado icon remains vertical while moving from left to right.
+The animated tornado icon in the bottom right of the control screen indicates the axis-rotation status; if the axis is rotating, the tornado icon rotates from horizontal to vertical.
+If the axis is fixed, the icon remains vertical while moving from left to right.
 The default state is axis rotation enabled.

-Figure 14 10 second SOP capture of tornado scrambling: (a) randomly rotating spin axis at 20 revolutions per second, (b) fixed rotating spin axis at 100 rev/s. (c) Tornado scrambling rate of 40,000 revolutions/s confirmed by measurement of one of the three Stokes parameters vs time, measured using the oscilloscope mode of a General Photonics polarimeter.
-The measured periodicity is 25μs per revolution, or 40,000 rev/s.
+Figure 14 Illustrations of low-rate tornado scrambling regime: (a) 1.5 second SOP capture of tornado scrambling with rotating spin axis at 2 krad/s, (b) 1.5 second SOP capture of tornado scrambling with fixed spin axis at 2 krad/s. (c) S_1 vs time plot for tornado scrambling at 10 krad/s, measured using the oscilloscope mode of a General Photonics polarimeter.
+The measured periodicity is 1 ms per revolution.